ROME: Robustifying Memory-Efficient NAS via Topology Disentanglement and Gradient Accumulation: Methodology

-To disentangle the search for topology and operations on each edge, we use an indicator $\bm{B}_{i,j}\in\{0,1\}$ to denote whether edge $e_{i,j}$ is selected, and $\bm{A}_{i,j}^o\in\{0,1\}$ to denote whether operation $o$ is selected given edge $e_{i,j}$.
-The probability of selecting connection $z_{i,j}^o$ can be formulated as:

-Therefore, sampling architecture $z$ with $M$ connections can be decomposed into two parts: independently sample $M$ candidate edges and their operations.
+To disentangle the search for topology and operations on each edge, we use an indicator $\bm{B}_{i,j}\in\{0,1\}$ to denote whether edge $e_{i,j}$ is selected, and $\bm{A}_{i,j}^o\in\{0,1\}$ for whether operation $o$ on edge $e_{i,j}$ is selected.
+Sampling architecture $z$ with $M$ connections can be decomposed into two parts: sample $M$ edges first, and their operations second.